 Sex therapy is superior to other forms of therapy for sexual problems because sex therapists have specific training in sexual function and dysfunction.
-Additionally, many (but not all) of our sex therapists have specialized in sex addiction treatment.
+Additionally, many (but not all) of our sex therapists have specialized in the treatment of sexual compulsions, otherwise known as problematic sexual behaviors.
 In your sessions, you will have the opportunity to talk openly about your most intimate problems and receive specific suggestions about how to solve them.

 Sex therapy treatment typically begins using a behavioral model (with special exercises given at the end of each session to be practiced at home by yourself or with your partner).
 Treatment is usually short-term.
 However, when necessary, the therapist will work with you to resolve long-term underlying issues which may inhibit free expression of sexuality.